 Loading, Please Wait...

 As an industry association, AGMA is chartered with addressing key threats to intellectual property in the high-tech industry.
-To learn more about the leading practices recommended for IT companies doing business in emerging markets, you can download a copy of the whitepaper in its entirety here: http://www2.deloitte.com/us/en/pages/advisory/articles/emerging-markets-compliance.html.
-To learn more about AGMA please visit www.agmaglobal.org.
+To read the recently released AGMA/Springut report, please click here.
+To learn more about AGMA, please visit www.agmaglobal.org.

-AGMA welcomes any technology manufacturer, as well as persons or entities that own or hold intellectual property rights to finished goods outside the technology industry; product and service providers; government and law enforcement officials who provide goods and/or services to combat gray market fraud, counterfeiting and warranty and service abuse threats.
+AGMA welcomes technology manufacturers, as well as persons or entities that own or hold intellectual property rights to finished goods outside the technology industry; government and law enforcement officials; product and service providers who provide goods and/or services to combat gray market fraud, counterfeiting and warranty and service abuse threats.
 AGMA uses a variety of avenues to cultivate change in the marketplace, including event speaking, educational initiatives, benchmark studies, industry guidelines, and, where appropriate, public policy advocacy.
-To learn more about AGMA's initiatives or to become a member, please visit www.agmaglobal.org or follow them on Twitter.
+To learn more about AGMA’s initiatives or to become a member, please visit www.agmaglobal.org or follow them on LinkedIn and Twitter.

 Lages & Associates